“A glorious blend of 18th-century tradition and 21st-century technology, this winery hotel has style, views, a pool and great food”

 - Fishing equipment

-The traditional saffron-hued 15th-century farmhouse was turned into 5 comfortable rooms in 2005 by the Ribeiro family.
+The traditional saffron-hued 15th-century Manor House has 5 comfortable rooms.
 You get romantic details like an in-built stone window seat, or a chamfered lookout with a colonnade.
+The Suite is larger and occupies a corner of the farmhouse; the Master Suite has an additional living room.
 Bedheads are wooden, sometimes painted; colours are cosy - an antique rug might grace the floor, bird prints may cluster on walls.
-The Superior room is larger and occupies a corner of the farmhouse; the Suite has an additional living room.
 Bathrooms are tiled in aquamarine, cream or ochre.

-The 2-storey building is surprisingly spacious inside, and has a large upper-floor living room with a fireplace, books and magazines leading to a balcony covered in vines for commanding views over the countryside.
-Adjacent is a formal dining room, with family heirlooms and photos.
-At the back is a small chapel room, useful for ceremonies.
-The staircase is adorned with hats, a detail repeated in the reception area of the 2012 New Wing.
+The 2-storey building is surprisingly spacious inside.
+There’s a large upper-floor living room with a fireplace, books and magazines leading to a vine-covered balcony with commanding views over the countryside.
+Adjacent is a formal dining room.

-Here you get a completely contemporary version of the traditional Douro farmhouse.
-Two storeys again, with the common areas - a large living room with a fireplace and honesty bar, a games room, a dining space - on the ground floor, and floor-to-ceiling windows to make the most of that valley view.
+In contrast, the 21st-century New Wing provides a contemporary version of the traditional Douro farmhouse.
+Two storeys again, with ground-floor common areas - a large living room with a fireplace and honesty bar, a games room, a dining space - and floor-to-ceiling windows gazing over valley views.

-Eight smart rooms run along the angled top floor, all with excellent views and balconies, and identically decorated in white, wood, glass and precision-cut slate.
+Eight smart rooms run along the angled top floor, all with excellent views and balconies.
+They’re identically decorated in white, wood, glass and precision-cut slate.
 The Suite has an additional living room and a larger balcony; Superior rooms are at the end of the building, so again have a larger footprint - we really enjoyed our large balcony.
-Super bathrooms have slate baths, double sinks, a separate loo and shower behind glass doors, and swanky hardware.
+Super bathrooms have underfloor heating, slate baths, double sinks, a separate loo and shower behind glass doors, and swanky hardware.

 - Air conditioning